Arlington Ridge in Arlington County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Education.
 A significant historical year for this entry is 1891.

 Location.
 38° 51.524′ N, 77° 4.067′ W. Marker is in Arlington, Virginia, in Arlington County.
-Marker is on South Arlington Ridge Road, 0.1 miles north of 19th Street South, on the right when traveling north.
+It is in Arlington Ridge.
+It is on South Arlington Ridge Road 0.1 miles north of 19th Street South, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1801 South Arlington Ridge Road, Arlington VA 22202, United States of America.
 Touch for directions.

 3. National Register of Historic Places plaque on the building